Posts Categorized: Calls for Artists

 • 24/7 Keyholder access for the duration of their monitoring

-• Provision of a flat file to store their work when using the printmaking facilities
+• A flat file drawer to store work

 • General orientation about the organization and their role